Station Eleven

 Station Eleven by Emily St John Mandel is a different type of dystopian novel to those I have read previously.
 We jump around through time beginning on the night where a flu pandemic takes hold in America, moving forward up to twenty years after 99% of the world's human population has been wiped out, and moving back to well before the disaster primarily through the life of a Hollywood actor, Arthur, and his wives.

 I thoroughly enjoyed reading the chillingly realistic pandemic scenes describing the initial panics, blocked highways and overcrowded hospitals (and that aeroplane).
 The restarting timeline as civilisation begins to collapse was an effective device with elements such as the internet vanishing after so many days, electric lights going out forever, gasoline becoming unusable after Year Five - did you know that gasoline has a shelf life?
-The idea of survivors just walking and walking resonated particularly well …
+The idea of survivors just walking and walking resonated particularly …

 It was fine